Electric Motor

 Also known as: motor, DC motor, AC motor

-A device that converts electrical energy into mechanical energy (rotation) using the force on a current-carrying conductor in a magnetic field.
-Electric motors power everything from household appliances to electric vehicles to industrial robots.
+A device that converts electrical energy into mechanical energy (rotational motion) by exploiting the force exerted on a current-carrying conductor placed in a magnetic field.
+Electric motors power household appliances, electric vehicles, industrial robots, hard-drive spindles, and medical devices.

 ๐Ÿ’ก Intuition